Arrakk-tur/Portfolio/Python_Playwright_ReportalPortal/README.md

 # Python_Playwright_ReportPortal
-Personal examples of Python based test framework.
+Personal examples of Python-based test framework.

 Technical stack is used:
 - PyTest